coastalwhite/intro-power-analysis/src/assignment.md

 - Breaking algorithms by using the data power analysis provides us in new ways.
   - Apply machine learning to the data provides by a power-trace of an encryption algorithm and determine its effectiveness.
-  - Look further into optimizing the amount traces needed to do a correlation power analysis attack.
+  - Look further into optimizing the amount of power traces needed to do a correlation power analysis attack.
 How many traces can reliably crack a certain algorithm?
 Can this be improved in some way?